pzptz/spotify-app/README.md

 **Valence**: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 Tracks with high valence sound more positive (e.g. happy, cheerful, euphoric), while tracks with low valence sound more negative (e.g. sad, depressed, angry).

-### Analysis

-For more information about audio analysis, please visit this [link](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-analysis/).
+**For more information about audio features, please visit this [link](https://developer.spotify.com/documentation/web-api/reference/tracks/get-audio-features/).**